cekehe/rappp/README.md

 This is the read me for the package rappp

-ALWAYS UPDATE DEV NUMBER +1 BEFORE DOING A PULL REQUEST!
+ALWAYS UPDATE DEV NUMBER +1 AND DATE FOR NEW VERSION BEFORE DOING A PULL REQUEST!

 See further information about version numbering below.